What is a Fallen Angel?

 A fallen angel is a bond that was rated investment-grade but has since been downgraded to junk status due to the declining financial position of its issuer.
-The bond is downgraded by one or more of the big three rating services such as Fitch, Moody’s and Standard & Poor’s (S&P).
+The bond is downgraded by one or more of the big three rating services – Fitch, Moody’s and Standard & Poor’s (S&P).
 A bond downgrade may occur when the bond issuer experiences declining revenues or other financial problems.
-The chances of a bond being downgraded increases when an entity’s debt levels are rising while the revenues are dropping consistently.
+The chances of a bond being downgraded increase when an entity’s debt levels are rising while the revenues are dropping consistently.

 The following circumstances most commonly lead to successful recoveries of fallen angels:

 The most common recovery strategy for a struggling company is to implement cost reduction measures.
 Cost reduction may involve limiting expenditures on resources, laying off personnel, or reducing benefits.
 A company may limit resource expenditures by successfully negotiating lower costs from suppliers.
-It may also terminate the services of some of its employees whose services are less critical in the production process.
+It may also terminate the services of some employees whose services are less critical in the production process.
 Automating some of the production processes can help in reducing the number of employees attached to these departments.
 A firm can also slash benefits such as pension or healthcare obligations until it undergoes full recovery.

-Fallen angels are bonds that were previously considered to be investment grade but have since been downgraded to junk bond status due to the decline in the issuer’s credit rating.
+Fallen angels are bonds that were previously investment grade but have since been downgraded to junk bond status due to the decline in the issuer’s credit rating.
 On the other hand, rising stars are those bonds that were previously considered to be speculation grade, but have grown their revenues over time.
 They are close to the level of investment grade bonds and considered to have a reduced risk of default.
 Most rising star bonds are issued by relatively new businesses that do not have a history of debt repayment that rating agencies can use to assess them.

 Investors may gain from investing in fallen angel bonds by purchasing them just before or after they are downgraded, when prices for such bonds are likely to be lowest.
 A fallen angel’s recovery tends to drive up prices as the demand for the bond increases.
 When investing in rising star bonds, investors must identify a bond at the right time of the market cycle when prices are relatively low.
 If the bond gets an improvement in credit rating, it is a sign that the issuer is more likely to meet its debt obligations.
-Once the rising star moves to an investment grade bond, it means that the issuer can access funding from a larger pool of investors who shy away from junk bonds.
+Once the rising star moves to an investment grade bond, the issuer can access funding from a larger pool of investors who shy away from junk bonds.